mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 > **WARNING**
 >
-> You just added the `nsRouterLink` attribute directive to the Past Launches template, but didn't add it to the upcoming launches.
+> You just added the `nsRouterLink` attribute directive to the Previous Launches template, but didn't add it to the upcoming launches.
 This was on purpose.
 In the spirit of time, we won't be showing upcoming launch details because they change often and would require additional coding.
-So, we're keeping it simple and are only showing past launch details.
+So, we're keeping it simple and are only showing previous launch details.

 This concludes the exercise.
 In the next exercise, you'll learn how to access the `id` variable of the `/detail` route.